 apt search.
 It’s a flag placed by aptitude, the front-end of the Debian package tool.

-Here’s a list of flags you’ll see in your terminal and what they mean:
+Below is a list of flags you’ll see in your terminal and what they mean:

-A– Automatically installed, perhaps as part of a larger meta-package or the installation of the operating system itself.
+A– automatically installed, perhaps as part of a larger meta-package or the installation of the operating system itself.

-B– The package is flagged as broken and must be reinstalled.
+B– the package is flagged as broken and must be reinstalled.

-H– Half-installed.
+H– half-installed.
 The package needs to finish installing.

-c– The package was removed, but its “ghost” lingers on in the form of configuration files.
+c– the package was removed, but its “ghost” lingers on in the form of configuration files.
 You can solve this by using

 apt purge, followed by the name of the package with this flag.

-p– Package purged or was never installed.
+p– package purged or was never installed.

-i– This package is installed in your system.
+i– this package is installed in your system.

-h– There’s a hold on this package, preventing it from being updated to newer versions.
+h– there’s a hold on this package, preventing it from being updated to newer versions.

-Not All Apts Are Equal!
+Not All APT Implementations Are Equal!

 Before going any further into the topic of package management, it’s extremely important to note that the